pwafire/codelab/README.md

 or adding a new feature to an existing application.
 If you want to [PUBLISH a web codelab here](https://pwafire.org/developer/codelabs/), let's just [get started.](https://goo.gl/forms/TGQnmcryedmAi6W72)

-    - Do not forget to edit this important line of code; which describes what your codelab is all about
+    - Do not forget to edit this important lines of code; which describes what your codelab is all about

  ```html